-The 2021 Patent Agent Qualifying Examination will be electronically administered and remotely proctored by MonitorEDU/Paradigm Testing.
+The 2022 Patent Agent Qualifying Examination will be electronically administered and remotely proctored by MonitorEDU/Paradigm Testing.
 Please review the following information to ensure that your computer systems meet the requirements.
 Additional detailed information regarding the protocol for logging in will be provided to exam candidates closer to the exam dates.
-Exam candidates will also be able to login prior to the exam and practise with a few previous exam questions to become familiar with the system.